The surface category and tropical curves: The decomposition theorem

-In this section we compute the realisation of the space of connected cuts in terms of the category of factorisations.
+In this section we compute the realization of the space of connected cuts in terms of the category of factorizations.
 We will denote the set of connected endomorphism of $1_\mcC$ by:

+We first introduce a variant of $\Cut_\cd^\con$ where we identify isomorphic morphisms and express them as morphisms in $\mcC$ rather than $\ICsp(\mcC)$.
+We will shortly see that because we are only considering connected morphisms this variant is level-wise equivalent to $\Cut_\cd^\con$.